SuperOfficeDocs/superoffice-docs/docs/onsite/upgrade/75-to-8/crm-server.md

 > All active travel users and satellites MUST come home before you upgrade to 8. **ServerSetup will not upgrade if there are active satellites or travel users.**

 1. On all satellites, tell travel users to do a homecoming.
-2. On all satellites, write update (up-file) to central.
+2. On all satellites, write updates (up-file) to central.
 3. STOP working on the satellite, all changes after this are lost!
 4. Centrally, tell all travel users to do a homecoming.
 5. Centrally, read in all update files from satellites.